 In November 2016, the RCS Universal Profile (Rich Communications Services) was introduced.
 The technology takes text messaging to the 21st century, emulating many of the features found in IM apps like WhatsApp and iMessage, but working through your phone number like regular SMS or MMS.
-The only thing is, your carrier needs to support RCS-UP to use the feature, but thankfully, the list is growing.
+The only thing is, your carrier needs to support RCS-UP to use the feature.
+Thankfully, the list is growing.

-Sprint: Sprint was the first US carrier to implement the RCS Universal Profile.
-It is running the latest Universal Profile, backed by the Jibe RCS cloud from Google.
-Since this is a true Universal Profile implementation, all Sprint Android-powered devices are able to use RCS messaging to communicate with both Sprint customers and those on others carriers around the world which support the feature.
+Sprint was the first US carrier to implement the RCS Universal Profile.
+It's running the latest Universal Profile, backed by the Jibe RCS cloud from Google.
+Since this is a true Universal Profile implementation, all Sprint Android-powered devices are able to use RCS messaging to communicate with both Sprint customers and those on other carriers around the world which support the feature.
 As of 2017, all new Android devices from Sprint will come preloaded with Android Messages to serve as a front-end for the feature.

 - Phones: All Android devices officially released on Sprint

 Similar to Sprint, US Cellular has implemented true RCS Universal Profile.
 It is running the latest Universal Profile too, and like Sprint, it is powered by the Jibe RCS cloud from Google, which means that all US Cellular Android devices can communicate within and outside of the network using RCS messaging as long as the recipient supports the feature.
 For US Cellular devices, subscribers need to use the preloaded Android Messages app or download the app from the Play Store.